 Synchronous Collaboration Explained

-Synchronous collaboration is what we think of when collaboration is mentioned.
-It involves people or teams working together in real-time to accomplish a goal.
-Often this is face-to-face, but it’s also common over a video conferencing call or a phone call.
+Synchronous collaboration is synonymous with traditional collaboration: It involves people or teams working together in real-time to accomplish a goal.
+Often this is face-to-face, but it’s also common over a video conference or a phone call.

-Before many teams shifted to a remote or hybrid workspace, most collaboration happened in person.
-Having a one on one chat, a group brainstorm, or a daily meeting all falls under the umbrella of synchronous collaboration.
-Even when these things happen without being in someone’s physical presence, it’s still considered synchronous collaboration.
+Even with many teams operating remotely, synchronous collaboration is still extremely common in the workspace.
+Having a one-on-one chat, a group brainstorming, or a daily meeting all fall under the umbrella of synchronous collaboration.
+Even when these things happen without being in someone’s physical presence, as long as it’s happening in real-time, it’s synchronous collaboration.
 The only requirement is that everyone works together simultaneously.

 Synchronous Collaboration Examples

-As previously stated, working in person is the most common form of collaboration and is the go-to method for synchronous collaboration.
-Working in person allows you to communicate ideas immediately with people through speech and non-verbal cues.
-This ability to communicate easily is something that can’t be taken for granted as it can be much harder when collaborating online.
+As previously stated, working together in person is the most common form of collaboration and is the go-to method for synchronous collaboration.
+Working side by side allows you to communicate ideas immediately with people and share ideas with an entire group.
+This ability to communicate easily is something that can’t be taken for granted, as it can be much harder when collaborating online.

 Another extremely common form of collaboration is through video conferencing tools like Zoom or Google meet.
 This requires all collaborators to be available and have access to a remote device to join the meeting, but allows them to access it from anywhere.
 Video calling is required when you’re collaborating as part of a remote team or in need of a quick solution.